Skip to content

 Templates

 Mockery, in its essence, renders templates.
 This project provides a number of pre-curated templates that you can select with the template: config parameter.
+Each template will render a specific kind of implementation of the interface in question.
+Historically, mocks (used in testing) are common to generate, but anything that implements the interface is fair game.

 Template Options